playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 Okay, now that we understand class extensions, let's see how we can use them in Angular!

-# How to use basic class extension usage in Angular
+# How to use basic class extension usage in Angular {#base-class-angular}

 Let's assume that we're writing the following class in Angular, in order to get the window size and display it to the user: